cReAtOR0009/filetoipfs/README.md

 ## Introduction

 This project demonstrates how to upload files to IPFS (InterPlanetary File System) and obtain the public link to the pinned file.
-The project utilizes Express.js for the backend server, Multer for handling file uploads, and ThirdwebStorage for interacting with IPFS.
+The project utilizes Express.js for the backend server, Multer for handling file uploads, and ThirdwebStorage for interacting with IPFS, it also uses vite for frontend, xhr for sending request to server and packages like react-toastify, react-dropzone were also used.

 ## Getting Started